 QOS Asynchronous Mode Enabled Attribute value

+Exactly-once false

 At-least-once true

 At-most-once true

-1 If the source destination is a non-WebLogic JMS provider and the QOS is Exactly-once, then the Asynchronous Mode Enabled attribute is disabled and the messages are processed in synchronous mode.
+If the source destination is a non-WebLogic JMS provider and the QOS is Exactly-once, then the Asynchronous Mode Enabled attribute is disabled and the messages are processed in synchronous mode.

-See "Configure messaging bridge instances" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
+See "Configure messaging bridge instances" in Oracle WebLogic Server Administration Console Help.